opalsecurity/terraform-provider-opal/docs/resources/resource.md

 ### Read-Only

-- `auto_approval` (Boolean) A bool representing whether or not to automatically approve requests to this resource.
 - `id` (String) The ID of the resource.
-- `is_requestable` (Boolean) A bool representing whether or not to allow access requests to this resource.
-- `max_duration` (Number) The maximum duration for which the resource can be requested (in minutes).
 - `parent_resource_id` (String) The ID of the parent resource.
-- `recommended_duration` (Number) The recommended duration for which the resource should be requested (in minutes). -1 represents an indefinite duration.
-- `remote_resource_id` (String) The ID of the resource on the remote system.
-- `remote_resource_name` (String) The name of the resource on the remote system.
-- `request_template_id` (String) The ID of the associated request template.
-- `require_mfa_to_request` (Boolean) A bool representing whether or not to require MFA for requesting access to this resource.
-- `require_support_ticket` (Boolean) A bool representing whether or not access requests to the resource require an access ticket.

 <a id="nestedatt--request_configurations"></a>
 ### Nested Schema for `request_configurations`